Strawberry Studios: First recordings

 The partners in the business continued to upgrade equipment at the studios, and in December 1969 a deal was struck with US producers Jerry Kasenetz and Jeffry Katz of Super K Productions to book the studios solidly for three months to record bubblegum songs, using the talents of Gouldman, Stewart, Godley and Creme.

 Stewart described the Kasenetz-Katz deal as a breakthrough: "That allowed us to get the extra equipment to turn it into a real studio.
 To begin with they were interested in Graham's songwriting and when they heard that he was involved in a studio I think they thought the most economical thing for them to do would be to book his studio and then put him to work there – but they ended up recording Graham's songs and then some of Kevin and Lol's songs, and we were all working together."

 When new recording equipment was installed in June 1970, the first experiments with it, on the layering of drum sounds, yielded the hit single "Neanderthal Man", released under the name of Hotlegs.

 Stewart said: "It was the first thing we had ever tried to record on the new equipment that we'd had installed at the studio with the Kasenetz Katz money; for the first time we'd become a 16-track studio with our own Ampex 16-track machine and a real purpose-built control desk.
 We were all very excited about it and 'Neanderthal Man' was something we recorded to test the equipment."

 Another song recorded soon after, "Umbopo", released under the name of Doctor Father, became pivotal in the eventual decision by the four musicians to record as a band.
-When Gouldman was introduced to singer-songwriter Neil Sedaka in New York, Sedaka exclaimed: "I just love your 'Umbopo'."
+When Gouldman was introduced to American singer-songwriter Neil Sedaka in New York, Sedaka exclaimed: "I just love your 'Umbopo'."
 Gouldman told Sedaka the song had been recorded at Strawberry and Sedaka asked if he could use the studio for his next album.
-Sedaka recorded two albums there – Solitaire (recorded in February and March 1972) and The Tra-La Days Are Over (1973).
+Sedaka recorded two studio albums there – Solitaire (recorded in February and March 1972) and The Tra-La Days Are Over (1973).
 Harvey Lisberg also brought them Ramases who recorded his Space Hymns album (1971) there.
 Manchester folk group Fivepenny Piece also recorded many of their albums at the studios.